mikail2004/Cipher/README.md

 # Cipher
-A simple web-app that takes in text and encrypts in into Binary, ASCII &amp; Morse-Code.
+A simple Python-Eel based web-app that takes in text and encrypts in into Binary, ASCII &amp; Morse-Code.